scotthallauer/edqd-3d/plugin/README.md

 ### Step 1: Create directory and move files

 Start by creating a directory (named after the plugin) in CoppeliaSim's programming directory.
-For this plugin, let's name the directory `simExtBubbleRob`.
+For this plugin, let's name the directory `simExtEDQDRobot`.

-On macOS, this new directory will be located at: `/Applications/coppeliaSim.app/Contents/Resources/programming/simExtBubbleRob`.
+On macOS, this new directory will be located at: `/Applications/coppeliaSim.app/Contents/Resources/programming/simExtEDQDRobot`.

 Thereafter, move the following files into that new directory:

-- `simExtBubbleRob.cpp`
+- `simExtEDQDRobot.cpp`
-- `simExtBubbleRob.h`
+- `simExtEDQDRobot.h`
-- `simExtBubbleRob.pro`
+- `simExtEDQDRobot.pro`

 ### Step 2: Run qmake

 Open a terminal window at the directory you created in step 1.
 You can change to this directory by running the command:

 ```
-cd /Applications/coppeliaSim.app/Contents/Resources/programming/simExtBubbleRob
+cd /Applications/coppeliaSim.app/Contents/Resources/programming/simExtEDQDRobot
 ```

 Next, if you have not yet installed Qt on your machine, run the command: